Principles of Biology

 - Develop informed positions and opinions on contemporary issues in biochemistry and cell biology, while considering ethical, scientific, community, and cultural implications.

-- Communicate concepts in biochemistry and cell biology using appropriate terminology in both written and verbal forms.
+- Communicate concepts in genetics, biochemistry and cell biology using appropriate terminology in both written and verbal forms.

 - Competently enter and complete further work in the sciences, including Biology 212 and upper level courses in biochemistry and cell biology.